-1. Unplug your adapter from power outlet.
-This is extremely important since you don’t want to keep your power adapter attached to power outlet while you’re messing with it, so please, for your safety unplug it before doing this.
+- Unplug your adapter from the power outlet.
+This is extremely important since you don’t want to keep your power adapter attached to the power outlet while you’re messing with it so please, for your safety, unplug it before doing this.

-2. After you’ve unplugged your adapter from power outlet check the other side that connects to your laptop to see if the charging pin is bent or not.
+- After you’ve unplugged your adapter from the power outlet, check the other side that connects to your laptop to see if the charging pin is bent or not.
 You’ll probably need a flashlight to do so.

-3. If it is, try to gently pry it and center it with something thin.
+- If it is, try to gently pry it and centre it with something thin.
 Remember, if you’re not careful you can break your charging pin and ruin you power adapter.

 Solution 4 – Check your battery

-Last solution is to take your HP Envy to official repair center to see if there’s a hardware failure with your battery.
+The last solution is to take your HP Envy to an official repair center to see if there’s a hardware failure with your battery.